 All Unit-E systems are unavailable from 7.30pm on 25 September due to essential maintenance.
 This includes staff, student and parent advantage, College portal payments and applications.
 Normal service will be resumed the following morning.
 Apologies for any inconvenience caused.

 Small Class Sizes

-Small class sizes at the College are very rare in Higher Education.
-This leads to excellent student: teacher ratios and superior educational settings.
+Small class sizes at the University Centre lead to excellent student: teacher ratios and superior educational settings.

 Meeting the needs of employers

 The College endeavours to meet the needs of the legal sector.
 We ensure that our content is industry led and we embed transferable employability skills throughout the programme.